 - Wasted Space While it may not seem like a problem, a table or index with more allocated space than it needs can hamper performance.
-For example, if the pages of a Sybase ASE object contained in a data warehouse are not 100% utilized, the object will examine more pages than necessary during table scans.
+For example, if the pages of a DB2 object contained in a data warehouse are not 100% utilized, the object will examine more pages than necessary during table scans.
 This increases response time for user queries.
 The same problem arises with Oracle tables that have high-water marks above the areas where data resides. - Poor Extent Proximity A database engine's read-ahead mechanisms work more efficiently when objects are contained in extents that are close to one another.
-For example, SQL Server's Read Ahead Manager can read much larger groups of data when its target object has extents and pages that are contiguous.
-Sybase is the same.
-Conversely, when an object has poor extent or page proximity, scan times can increase. - Out of Sync Data Order When indexes have a logical order that does not match the actual physical order of data stored in the database, index access performance can be affected.
+For example, DB2's sequential prefetch can read much larger groups of data when its target object has extents and pages that are contiguous.
+Sybase and SQL Server have similar facilities.
+Conversely, when an object has poor extent or page proximity, scan times can increase.

+- Out of Sync Data Order When indexes have a logical order that does not match the actual physical order of data stored in the database, index access performance can be affected.
 If the logical and physical orders are in sync, the disk head can scan in one direction instead of moving back and forth to obtain the needed information.
 Otherwise, the disk head will skip across the disk many times.
-In Sybase ASE and SQL Server, for example, index fragmentation is one of the more common culprits when determining root cause for performance issues. - Forwarded Rows Each row in a table should fit on a single page, if possible, except for large object/text tables.
-However, if a row expands because of the growth of variable length data, the database may either relocate the row to another page and leave behind a pointer to the new page, or split the row between two or more pages.
+In DB2, for example, index fragmentation is one of the more common culprits when determining root cause for performance issues. - Overflow Rows Each row in a table must fit on a single page.
+However, if a row expands because of the growth of variable length columns, the database may either relocate the row to another page and leave behind a pointer to the new page, or relocate the row to a new, less optimal, page.
 Neither situation is preferred as they increase the amount of I/O necessary to obtain the row.
 This is seen in Oracle as chained or migrated rows and in SQL Server and Sybase as forwarded rows.

-So, how does a Sybase ASE DBA detect and diagnose these object storage problems in less familiar databases?
+So, how does a DB2 DBA detect and diagnose these object storage problems in less familiar databases?
 After all, each engine has its own set of diagnostics.
 Moreover, how can you ensure that no downtime is attributed to space outages across many servers?
 As a high performance DBA, you should establish an around-the-clock, multi-platform, fully-automated database monitoring solution that allows you to configure storage thresholds and proactive notifications across all your critical databases before you develop storage-related problems.
 Such a plan should take into account the multiple types of databases in their environment and also focus on being completely automated 24/7, at least for critical databases.

 What about diagnosing and remedying database and object storage problems that hurt performance?
-This can be a challenge for the Sybase ASE DBA tasked with taking on additional platforms.
+This can be a challenge for the DBA tasked with taking on additional platforms.
 The fact is there are vast differences in diagnostic and treatment methods that exist across diverse database platforms.